facebookresearch/faiss/README.md

 ## Building

 The library is mostly implemented in C++, with optional GPU support provided via CUDA, and an optional Python interface.
+The CPU version requires a BLAS library.
 It compiles with a Makefile.
 See [INSTALL](INSTALL) for details.

 ## How Faiss works